aslam-mulkin/gns3-docker-images/gns3-debian-base/README.md

 Furthermore it starts a shell for debugging purposes.
 As soon GNS3 implements a "docker exec", this can be dropped.

-## Simple Init
+## Minimal init

-The simple shell script `init.sh` handles the basic stuff all docker images need:
+The minimal init system `dumb-init` handles the basic stuff all docker images need:

 - Start the service
 - Reaps zombies
 - Forwards the stop signal to service processes for a graceful shutdown

+For further information, see https://github.com/Yelp/dumb-init

 Furthermore it adds busybox to the image and links all commands to busybox, that busybox provides but that are not included in the base debian image.